ClearTax/npm-statistics/README.md

 4. The repo comes with a daily CRON job that updates the Downloads.
 5. For updating the badge replace `ClearTax` in badge endpoint to your github username/orgname. https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2F`username`%2Fnpm-statistics%2Fmaster%2Fstats.json
-6. Enable `GitHub Actions` for your forked repo, as it is enabled by default for forks.
+6. Enable `GitHub Actions` for your forked repo, as it is disabled by default for forks.

 ## Ref